Alluseri/SeriStyle/README.md

 # SeriStyle
 Bring back the Early-2021 UI back to YouTube!

-## Incompatible
-You will not receive support if you have any of the following extensions installed:
-- <del>**RYD(Return YouTube Dislike)** - SeriStyle can emulate RYD by using its API, providing better styles adapted directly from YouTube, and improved stability compared to the original extension.</del> Not yet implemented.
-  - Lazy compatibility exists to some degree, but you will still not receive support with RYD installed.

 ## Style Clarification
 I try adapting most styles and layouts directly from the old UI, but sometimes it is virtually impossible(e.g. because of script differences or I simply couldn't find what I was looking for), so there might be minor differences between what you remember and what I implemented.